German voters have high hopes for Kamala Harris – DW – 08/09/2024

 German media have reported on the shift in the political mood in the US over the past two weeks since President Joe Biden bowed out of the race.
 The new candidate, Kamala Harris, is seen to be scoring points against the Republican challenger, former President Donald Trump.

-In July, when current US President Joe Biden was still the Democratic Party's presidential candidate, only 28% said they were convinced that Biden would serve another four years.
+In July, when Biden was still the Democratic Party's presidential candidate, only 28% said they were convinced that Biden would serve another four years.
 At the time, 59% considered neither Trump nor Biden to be suitable.

 Opposition to Israel's military actions